 India's textiles sector is one of the oldest industries in Indian economy dating back several centuries.
+India is the 6th largest exporter of textiles & apparel globally.
 The textiles & apparel industry in India has strengths across the entire value chain from fiber, yarn, fabric to apparel.
 It is highly diversified with a wide range of segments ranging from products of traditional handloom, handicrafts, wool & silk products to the organized textile industry which is characterized by use of capital-intensive technology for mass production of textile products & includes spinning, weaving, processing & apparel manufacturing.
-The sector contributes to 2% share in India's GDP, 12% share in India's overall exports & 7% share of industry output in terms of value.
-The sector has generated 45 million direct employments & 60 million indirect employments in allied industries.
+The sector contributes to 5% share in India's GDP, 12% share in India's overall exports & 7% share of industry output in terms of value.
+The sector has generated 45 million direct employments & 100 million indirect employments in allied industries.

-- The sector (including dyed, printed textile) attracted FDI worth \$ 3.46 billion during April 2000 -September 2020 - The domestic textiles & apparel industry stood at \$140 billion in 2018 (including handicrafts) of which \$100 billon worth (apparel, technical textiles, home furnishings) was domestically consumed while the remaining worth \$40 billion (apparel, technical textiles, handloom) was exported to the world market
+- The sector (including dyed, printed textile) attracted FDI worth \$ 3.93 billion during April 2000 -December 2021 - The domestic textiles & apparel industry stood at \$109 billion in 2020 (including handicrafts) of which \$75 billon worth (apparel, technical textiles, home furnishings) was domestically consumed while the remaining worth \$28.4 billion (apparel, technical textiles, handloom) was exported to the world market